Family Migration

 The partner visa allows the married or de facto partner of an Australian permanent resident, citizen, or eligible New Zealand citizen to live in Australia.
 This visa is meant to support genuine and continuing relationships and is assessed under Australian migration law by the Department of Home Affairs.

 The Partner Visa has two stages.
 Applicants are initially considered for a Temporary Partner Visa (Subclass 820 when onshore or Subclass 309 if applied from outside Australia).
 If you continue to meet the criteria, you will be eligible for consideration of a Permanent Partner Visa (Subclass 801 or Subclass 100).
-Each stage requires the relationship to be real and genuine.

 At migrateVerse, we help applicants by offering legal and clear advice as per the official requirements of Department of Home Affairs.
 Our migration consultants assist applicants in navigating the eligibility, relationship criteria, and documentation requirements involved with submitting a Partner Visa application.

-What the Partner Visa Offers
+What does the Partner Visa offer?

 Partner visa permits eligible partners to live, work, and study in Australia lawfully.
 Here's what you will enjoy:

-Different Subclasses Under Partner Visas Available
+Different Subclasses Under Partner Visas

 Partner Visas are given through temporary and permanent stages, which depend on whether the application is submitted inside or outside Australia.